Welcome, Contract Recipient!

 Sharing a Deal

-On Outlaw, contracts are shared rather than sent; if you want to give someone in your organization the ability to review this document, you can share it with them by clicking the person icon at upper right, and then the "Add User" button:
+If you want to give someone in your organization the ability to review this document, share it by clicking the person icon at upper right, and then the "Add User" button:

 Once you enter a teammate's email address, choose to send them an invitation to the contract via email or by generating a sharing link (note that sharing links are one link per person; this link will only be good for this specific user).